google/WebFundamentals/src/content/en/updates/2018/10/background-fetch.md

 ### Feature detect

 As with any new feature, you want to detect if the browser supports it.
-For background fetch, it's as simple as:
+For Background Fetch, it's as simple as:

     if ('BackgroundFetchManager' in self) {
-      // This browser supports background fetch!
+      // This browser supports Background Fetch!
     }

 ### Starting a background fetch